zyzshishui/miles/docs/en/examples/glm4.5-355B-A32B.md

 ## FP8 Rollout

 The open-source FP8 checkpoint of GLM-4.5 is of per-channel quantization, which could not enable deepep in SGLang.
-We can use the tool scripts within slime to convert an FP8 checkpoint of 128x128 per-block quant:
+We can use the tool scripts within miles to convert an FP8 checkpoint of 128x128 per-block quant:

 ```bash
 python tools/convert_hf_to_fp8.py \